 Those warming waters concern scientists like Dr. Joanna Wilson, Professor in McMaster University’s Department of Biology.

 From local research to the future of Lake Huron

-In her research through Environment@NII, Joanna and her team have found links between warmer water temperatures and threats to some of Lake Huron’s most popular—and commercial—species of fish.
+In her research through Environment@NII, Wilson and her team have found links between warmer water temperatures and threats to some of Lake Huron’s most popular—and commercial—species of fish.